Personal and pastoral support for PGR students

 This document is intended for use within a department in order to establish and embed the principles of personal and academic support; it is not intended as a student-facing communication tool.

 There will be some issues faced by students that their personal tutor is not equipped to provide advice on.
 In these instances, the personal tutor should signpost the student to another appropriate service.
+Please use the interactive support tool to find appropriate support.

 - University Health Service

-- University Counselling Service (student login needed)
+- Student Mental Health, Counselling and Therapies Service (student login needed)

 - Disability and Dyslexia Support Service (student login needed)